Andrewsgotham/GeekExcel/_posts/2020-06-23-shortcut-to-fill-down-from-the-cell-left-in-excel-365.md

 published: true
 post_date: 2020-06-23 15:54:36
 ---
-<h2>Shortcut Keys to Fill Down from Cell Left:</h2>
+<h2>Shortcut Keys to Fill Right from Cell Left:</h2>
-In this article, we will guide you to learn the <strong>shortcut keys to fill down from the cell left</strong> in Microsoft Excel 365.
+In this article, we will guide you to learn the <strong>shortcut keys to fill right from the cell left</strong> in Microsoft Excel 365.
 <h2>Jump To:</h2>
 <ul>
  	<li><strong><a href="#1">Shortcut Keys</a></strong></li>